-Other.
 How do you bring meaning to a word that refers to everyone?

+Other Theatre is dedicated to telling the stories of persons or groups who are othered by systems of oppression.
 Othering individuals or groups sustains power and privilege.
 Othering inherently implies hierarchy.
 Othering keeps the power in the hands of those who already have it.
 Othering is an "us" vs. "them" mentality often centered around race, ethnicity, sexuality, gender, identity, class, religion, and ability.
-The Other Theatre Company is committed to telling these stories in the hope that we can lessen the amount of discrimination and oppression in our world.
+Other Theatre is committed to telling these stories in the hope that we can lessen the amount of discrimination and oppression in our world.

 We are a collective of artists who believe in the power of theatre to enact social change.
 We believe in equality for all human beings.